augustblack/hearhere/README.md

 *Hearhere* uses new web technologies like WebRTC, WebAudioApi, and websockets to connect users into one radiophonic event.
 The system consists of a single  server-in-a-webpage (master.html) and multiple clients (index.html).
 The signalling portion of the WebRTC compenent currently runs over socket.io and is managaed by server.coffee.

-Recent desktop Firefox and Chrome browsers work spendidly.
+Recent desktop Firefox and Chrome browsers work splendidly.
 On mobile, recent android webview (their default), chrome and firefox all function as expected/needed.
 Nothing currently works on iphone unfortunately.

 The development of *hearhere* has been generously sponsored by https://wavefarm.org/